Complete Payroll Management: 2026 Guide

 - Article 1367: defines reliability requirements for an electronic signature process

-- Article 1379: probationary value of faithful and durable electronic copy
+- Article 1379: probative value of faithful and durable electronic copy

-GDPR No. 2016/679: Payroll data constitutes personal data within the meaning of article 4 of GDPR.
-Their processing requires: legal basis (legal obligation under article 6.1.c), limited retention period, enhanced security (encryption, pseudonymization), employee access rights.
-The appointment of a DPO is mandatory for companies processing such volumes of sensitive data on a large scale.
+GDPR No. 2016/679 Payroll data constitutes personal data under Article 4 of GDPR.
+Its processing requires: legal basis (legal obligation under Article 6.1.c), limited retention period, enhanced security (encryption, pseudonymization), employee access rights.
+DPO designation is mandatory for companies processing such volumes of sensitive data at scale.

 ETSI Standards